 In the last century when a human astronaut first arrived on the Moon he said: “Space exploration is a big step for mankind”.
 But some people think it makes little difference to our daily life.
 To what extent do you agree or disagree

-The technology that put men on the moon, launched space shuttles and will build a space station has found its way into everyday life on earth.
+The technology that put men on the moon launched space shuttles and will build a space station has found its way into everyday life on earth.
 Common secondary uses of space research are called spin-offs.
-The common smoke detector used in homes was first prepared for spacecrafts as a warning system.
-Computer bar codes in retail stores, shock absorbing shoes used by tennis players and athletes, lightweight materials used for helmets and sporting materials and non stick coating used in pans were all first developed as part of space research.
+The common smoke detector used in homes was first prepared for spacecraft as a warning system.
+Computer bar codes in retail stores, shock absorbing shoes used by tennis players and athletes, lightweight materials used for helmets and sporting materials and nonstick coating used in pans were all first developed as part of space research.

-To sum up, space exploration and research has touched our everyday lives in numerous ways.
+To sum up, space exploration and research have touched our everyday lives in numerous ways.
 So, it definitely is a big step for mankind.